alexdmoss/runbooks/content/examples/tips-n-tricks.md

 ## Flowcharts, Simple Diagrams, etc

 It is possible to draw simple diagrams, like Flowcharts, Sequence Diagrams and good ol' GANTT charts if you desire, using the Mermaid plugin.
-Rather than reproduce the guide here, see this page for more detail on how: https://learn.netlify.com/en/shortcodes/mermaid/.
+Rather than reproduce the guide here, see [this page](https://learn.netlify.com/en/shortcodes/mermaid/) for more detail on how.

 Their first example to confirm it works is shown here: